Ramadan: Cultural practices

-In some Islamic countries, lights are strung up in public squares and across city streets, a tradition believed to have originated during the Fatimid Caliphate, where the rule of Caliph al-Mu'izz li-Din Allah was acclaimed by people holding lanterns.
+In some Islamic countries, lights (fanous) are strung up in public squares and across city streets, a tradition believed to have originated during the Fatimid Caliphate, where the rule of Caliph al-Mu'izz li-Din Allah was acclaimed by people holding lanterns.

+An old tradition of Old Dhaka, Bangladesh is during the time of sehri, groups of people would sing qasidas to wake up the Muslims in the neighbourhood.
+Chowk Bazaar is a place with great significance in Bengali culture during Ramadan.
+Shahi jilapi is unique delicacy from Chowk Bazaar iftar market, popular for its large size.

 On the island of Java, many believers bathe in holy springs to prepare for fasting, a ritual known as Padusan.
 The city of Semarang marks the beginning of Ramadan with the Dugderan carnival, which involves parading the warak ngendog, a horse-dragon hybrid creature allegedly inspired by the Buraq.
 In the Chinese-influenced capital city of Jakarta, firecrackers are widely used to celebrate Ramadan, although they are officially illegal.
 Towards the end of Ramadan, most employees receive a one-month bonus known as Tunjangan Hari Raya.
 Certain kinds of food are especially popular during Ramadan, such as large beef or buffalo in Aceh and snails in Central Java.
 The iftar meal is announced every evening by striking the bedug, a giant drum, in the mosque.

 Common greetings during Ramadan include Ramadan mubarak and Ramadan kareem, which mean (have a) "blessed Ramadan" and "generous Ramadan" respectively.

 During Ramadan in the Middle East, a mesaharati beats a drum across a neighbourhood to wake people up to eat the suhoor meal.
 Similarly in Southeast Asia, the kentongan slit drum is used for the same purpose.

+Ramadan attracts significant increases in television viewership, as the usual prime time hours coincide with the iftar, and are commonly extended into the late-night hours to coincide with the suhur.
+Broadcasters in the Arab world traditionally premiere serial dramas known as musalsal during Ramadan; they are similar in style to Latin American telenovelas, and are typically around 30 episodes in length so that they run over the length of the month.
+Advertisers in the region have considered Ramadan to be comparable to the Super Bowl on U.S. television in terms of impact and importance; the cost of a 30-second commercial in peak time during Ramadan is usually more than double than normal.